michaelking178/AdventureGuild/README.md

 **Design Pillar**: Play at work, little time commitment.<br>
 **Remarkability**: Engaging quests and addictive loop.

-Anticipated Launch date: **Summer 2021**
+Launch date: **August 30, 2021**

-## Key Features
+## Gameplay Features

-- 60+ handcrafted quests and many handcrafted incidents that may occur during the adventurer's journey, all written by Michael King.
+- 40+ handcrafted quests and many handcrafted incidents that may occur during the adventurer's journey, all written by Michael King.
+- New guild members join the Guild as the player progresses.
+- New guild members can be trained and promoted to adventurer or artisan.
+- Upgrades can be built by artisans to improve the guildhall.
+- Local trophies for completing quests for the first time.
+- Daily and weekly challenges.
+- Bright, colorful UI with an attractive parallax background.

+## Technical Features
 - Rewarded advertising with Unity Ads.
+- Google Play integration with Achievements and Leaderboards.
-- Procedurally generated guildmembers who join the Guild as the player progresses.
+- Procedurally generated guild members, quips and incidents.
+- C# events for daily and weekly challenge progress tracking.
+- Responsive UI scaling for any portrait resolution between 4:3 and 18:9 (tested).
 - Custom transitional animations between UI elements.
-- Local trophies for completing quests for the first time.
-- Bright, colorful UI with an attractive parallax background.

 ## Screenshots